 OceanBase Database currently supports various data import commands such as

 insert overwrite,insert select,create table as, andload datato enable real-time data ingestion.
-However, real-time import requires waiting for the import to complete, and sessions cannot be interrupted, which can be inconvenient for large-scale data imports.
+However, real-time import requires waiting for the import to complete and cannot be interrupted, making it less practical for large-scale data imports.
 V4.3.2 introduces asynchronous task scheduling based on DBMS_SCHEDULER.
 Users can create, query the status of, and cancel asynchronous import tasks using commands such assubmit job,show job status, andcancel job.

 V4.3.1